Jinang12/Calculator/README.md

 ## Usage

 Simply open the `index.html` file in a web browser to use the calculator.
-Alternatively, you can visit the hosted version [here](#).
+Alternatively, you can visit the hosted version  https://jinang12.github.io/Calculator/

 ## Contributing